What is Gesso?

 A Quick History of Gesso

 Although the exact origins are unknown, what is certain is that Gesso has been used by artists and craftsmen for centuries to prepare panels, canvas, or other surfaces for painting or gilding.
-It is believed to have first been developed in Italy because the word Gesso means ‘chalk’ in Italian, plus the fact that art has always been such an integral part of Italian culture.
+It is believed to have first been developed in Italy because the word Gesso is an Italian word that means ‘chalk’, plus the fact that art has always been such an integral part of Italian culture.
+And if you are wondering how it’s pronounced it sounds like Jesso.

 Gesso was originally made using chalk dust and a powdered white pigment mixed with animal-skin glue (often called size in recipes).
 Other options were zinc mixed with the dust and glue or a compound of plaster of Paris or whiting and glue.
 The paramount benefit was, and still is, the use of Gesso as a primer to allow paint to adhere permanently to the surface of the painting.
 In the early days of its use, the surface (or substrate) for Gothic and Renaissance art was wood panels.
 Before the use of Gesso, paint would tend to slide off of the wood.
 In modern times, it has been beneficial in the prevention of paint soaking into the weave of the canvas.
 I feel it noteworthy to mention that Gesso has also been used for generations in sculpting; it can be cast into a mold and/or used to actually make the mold and gilding: it preps surfaces like molding for gold leafing.